Sickness from treatment

 - Behavioural therapies such as cognitive behavioural therapy, progressive muscle relaxation training or systematic desensitisation (SD).
 SD is where you imagine your feared or anxiety producing event in gradual steps while you practice relaxation techniques

-- Distracting yourself with reading, video games, books on tape, music or TV
+- Distracting yourself with reading, video games, books on tape, music or TV.

-Bisphosphonates are used to lower high calcium levels or to treat cancers that have spread to the bone.
-Some types can cause nausea or sickness.
 Bisphosphonates given into a vein may make you feel sick within an hour of having the treatment.
 Let your doctor or nurse know if this happens.
 The sickness can be controlled with anti sickness medicines and usually only lasts a few hours.

 Some painkillers can make you feel sick, and in rarer cases may actually make you be sick.
 Morphine type drugs can cause sickness for the first couple of weeks.
 If you start taking strong painkillers, your doctor or specialist nurse may give you an anti sickness drug for the first week or so.
 Once you get used to the painkiller you can usually stop taking the anti sickness drug.
 If you have sickness that does not go away, your doctor or specialist nurse may suggest you take an anti sickness tablet before each dose of your painkiller.
+Or they may change your painkiller.

 You may feel or be sick when you wake up from a general anaesthetic.
 This happens in about a third of people having surgery.
 But this depends on different factors including the type of surgery you have, and the type of anaesthetic and other drugs the anaesthetist uses.
 Sickness due to the anaesthetic usually lasts an hour or two after surgery, but for some people this may last up to 24 hours.